lindyslewis/stelligent-u/01-cloudformation/lab-1.2.1/readme.md

-# Lab 1.2.1 Guide

-## Lab 1.2.1: Cross-Referencing Resources within a Template
+# Lab 1.2.1: Cross-Referencing Resources within a Template

 Create a CFN template that describes two resources: an IAM User, and an IAM Managed Policy that controls that user.